EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Conclusion

-\textbf{Conclusion.} In this paper, we propose a fully sparse paradigm for end-to-end self-driving in an ego-centric manner, termed as DiFSD.
-DiFSD revisits the human driving behavior and conducts hierarchical interaction based on sparse representation and perception results.
-Only interactive agents are considered for joint motion prediction with the ego-vehicle.
-Iterative planning optimization strategy contributes to the driving safety with high efficiency.
+In this paper, we propose a \textbf{Fully Sparse Paradigm} for end-to-end self-driving in an \textbf{Ego-Centric} manner, termed as EgoFSD.
+EgoFSD conducts hierarchical interaction based on sparse representation and perception results.
+Only interactive agents are considered for joint motion prediction including the ego-vehicle.
+Iterative planning optimization strategy contributes to the driving safety with interactive decision.
 Besides, uncertainty modeling is conducted to improve the stability of end-to-end system.
-Extensive ablations and comparisons reveal the superiority and great potential of our ego-centric fully sparse paradigm for future research.
+Extensive ablations and comparisons reveal the superiority and great potential of our ego-centric fully sparse paradigm.

-\textbf{Future work.} There still remains some limitations in our work.
-First, DiFSD performs ego-centric query selection based on the geometric score, which is obtained through referring to the distance map using static query positions.
-How to generate better geometric score considering agent dynamics is worthy of future discussion.
-Besides, how to incorporate additional traffic signals and vision-language models into current driving system for autonomous decision making also deserves further exploration.

 {

 }

 \maketitlesupplementary